-Top 07 US Imports from Vietnam
+Top 7 Products the US Imports from Vietnam (2026 Guide for Importers)

 In 2023, the textile and garment industry generated over USD 40 billion in export value (per VITAS), with the U.S. accounting for the largest share.
 The wood and wood products sector reached around USD 14.4 billion, with more than 50% exported to the U.S. Meanwhile, electronics and component exports continue to lead in value, growing by 15 – 18% thanks to the expansion of major technology corporations.
 Agricultural and seafood products also remain significant, with key exports including shrimp, pangasius fish, and cashew nuts.

-2. Top 07 US Imports from Vietnam
+2. Top 7 Products the US Imports from Vietnam

 2.1.
 Electronic Components